CMT submissions Website

 (c) Code can be submitted as part of the supplementary zip file or through anonymous Github repositories (include the link in a separate text file in the supplementary zip).
 The link should point to a branch that will not be modified after the submission deadline.

-After receiving the reviews, authors may optionally submit a rebuttal to address the reviewers' comments, which will be limited to a one page PDF file using the "CVPR 2020 Rebuttal Template" (download link is coming soon).
+After receiving the reviews, authors may optionally submit a rebuttal to address the reviewers' comments, which will be limited to a one page PDF file using the "CVPR 2020 Rebuttal Template".

 The rebuttal must maintain anonymity and cannot include external links that reveal the author identity or circumvent the length restriction.